AkhilLenkalapally/QuizApplication/README.md

 ## Future Enhancements
 Here are some ideas to expand this project:
+- Easy navigation: Simple text-based interface for easy interaction.
+- Replay functionality(if added): Restart the quiz to try again!
 - Add a **database** to store quiz questions and high scores.
 - Build a **web version** of the quiz using frameworks like Spring Boot.
 - Introduce a **timer** for each question to make it more challenging.